 Andrew Jones, MD, is a board-certified general surgeon with a dedicated interest in the management of venous disease.
-Dr Jones was raised in Minneapolis, Minnesota.
+Dr. Jones was raised in Minneapolis, Minnesota.
 He completed medical school at the University of Minnesota Medical School, where he graduated with honors.
 He then went to Oregon Health and Science University for his general surgery internship and residency and also completed additional training in laparoscopic surgery.

 While at OHSU in Portland, Oregon, he won, on multiple occasions, awards for his research.
 He completed his six year training program from OHSU in 2004.
 He is board certified by the American Board of Surgery.
 In addition, Dr. Andrew Jones is certified by the American Board of Venous and Lymphatic Medicine and also serves on the International Affairs Committee for the American College of Phlebology.
-Therefore he is especially qualified as a vein treatment specialist.
+He is especially qualified as a vein treatment specialist.

 Research and International Outreach

 Dr. Jones is dedicated to advancing the cause of patients with venous disease, thus he has been involved extensively in research and international outreach.
 He was an investigator in several major varicose vein clinical trials, and, as a result, he goes beyond his day to day clinical duties to help advance the care of venous patients.
 Most noteworthy of these clinical trials is the VeClose trial.
 VeClose is randomized trial comparing radiofrequency ablation (RFA) of the greater saphenous vein with Venaseal for the treatment of varicose veins.
 Similarly, he was also an investigator, along in the Vanish-1 trial, a randomized trial evaluating the efficacy of Varithena in the treatment of venous insufficiency.
-Due to the success of its impact on the practice of vein care, the VeClose trial follow up has been extended to 5 years, and therefore, the team at Inovia is still participating in this trial.
+Due to the success of its impact on the practice of vein care, the VeClose trial follow up has been extended to 5 years, and therefore, the team at Inovia® is still participating in this trial.

 - American Board of Surgery (2006)